frederikbehr/kmp_case/README.md

 #### Windows: .exe

-On Windows, double-tap the mPOS.exe file.
-Will only work on windows.
+On Windows, I could make a .exe/.msi installer, but the file would not run.
+I got an error: "Failed to launch JVM".
+I am not sure why this happened, but it could be linked to being on another person's PC.
+Normally, I develop on a mac, but an .exe file is for Windows.

 #### Android: .apk

-Use your own preferred method, or:
+Drag and drop the .apk file onto an emulator

+or

 ```
 adb install -r path/to/mPOS.apk
 ```

-This requires the adb CLI to connect to emulators.
+The last method requires the adb CLI to connect to emulators.

 ## ✨ Extra features & work